crankysparrow/portfolio2022/src/thoughts/shaping-functions.md

 </div>
 </div>

 Sometime after that, I added in a uniform for time - basically just a variable that increments each time p5's draw function runs, and gets passed to the shader.
-Aaaaand after some experimentation ended up with this one:

-Final product:
+Aaaaand after some experimentation ended up with this final product:

 ![](/images/shaders-shaping/final-linear.gif)